wagih70/edfa3ly/readme.md

 DB_USERNAME=YOUR USERNAME
 DB_PASSWORD=YOUR PASSWORD
 ```
-- Import [edfa3ly.sql] file inside the project.
+- Import [edfa3ly.sql] file from inside the project.
-- open your terminal in the directory that you have the project.
+- open your terminal in the directory where you have the project.
 - type in terminal
 ```bash
 cd edfa3ly